elchuzade/react-table-devc/TUTORIAL.md

 Your library should soon be available on the npm.
 You should receive an email about the package deployment status.
 Now if you create a new react app, you can easily import the component as we did in **example** folder **App.tsx** file.

 ### Further improvements
-If you liked the idea of craeting a table library, you can
+If you liked the idea of creating a table library, you can
 - add more functionality
 - improve styles
 - add responsive design